HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/2 glossary.md

 #### V

 ##### Vanity Call Sign
-A custom call sign chosen by a licensed operator.
+A custom callsign chosen by a licensed operator.
 See Section 8.1.

 ##### VHF (Very High Frequency) {#glossary-vhf}
 The radio frequency band between 30 and 300 MHz.